Parent information is required for any student who cannot prove that they can answer "yes" to one of the various dependency questions on the FAFSA.

 Student was married after the FAFSA was filed.

 Re-evaluation of Financial Aid

 The FAFSA requires tax information from the previous tax year.
 This does not always reflect the current financial situation for a family.
 It is important to file the FAFSA with the information as it is listed on the tax return.
-Then the student should contact the Office of Financial Aid an inquire about a re-evaluation.
-During the re-evaluation the school has the ability to use their professional judgement in order to alter the FAFSA data to reflect the current situation.
+The student should then contact the Office of Financial Aid an inquiry about a re-evaluation.
+During the re-evaluation the school has the ability to use their professional judgment in order to alter the FAFSA data to reflect the current situation.
 DO NOT alter FAFSA data on your own.